LenardOng/Reading-List/MOOC_Reviews/In_Progress/DL_Coursera.md

 ## Neural Networks and Deep Learning

++ Was a good re-introduction to neural networks again after doing the Machine Learning course
++ Coding tasks were easier in general due to the Jupyter Notebooks and code was provided where explanations may have not been clear

 ### Total of 4 weeks
 + Introduction to deep learning
     + Material very similar to Machine Learning Coursera MOOC